chrisichris/ybuilder/README.markdown

 language constructs to construct them.

 ### Targets
-As seen the target function is used to register targets with config.
+As seen the target function is used to create and register targets with config.

 The target function takes as arguments:
 - config: this is the config structure it registers the target with